nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Add a contact `add`

 You can easily add a new contact to EduMate using the `add` command.
-This allows you to quickly store their information for future reference, such as their name, phone number, email address, Telegram handle, and home station.
-Once added, you can also assign them to groups or modules using the `tag` command.
+This allows you to quickly store their information for future reference, such as their name, phone number, email address, Telegram handle, and the closest MRT station to their home.

+Once all the basic information has been added, you can then assign them to groups or modules using the `tag` command.

 <div markdown="block" class="alert alert-info">